-(a) Casual Academic staff are appointed to undertake specific duties and may be engaged for relatively few hours, such as for part of a course.
-Casual Academic staff will be paid in accordance with Schedule 4.
-Casual Academic staff employed over two consecutive semesters can voluntarily participate in Performance Planning and Review.
+- (a) Casual Academic Staff are appointed to undertake specific duties and may be engaged for relatively few hours, such as for part of a course.
+Casual Academic Staff will be paid in accordance with Schedule 4.
+Casual Academic Staff employed over two consecutive semesters can voluntarily participate in Performance Planning and Review. - (b) Casual Academic Staff must be engaged and paid for at least two hours of work on each occasion they are required to attend work at the University, inclusive of any incorporated time and payment for associated working time provided for in the pay rates set out in Schedule 3.